utep-cs-systems-courses/arch1-project2-Nicole-favela/project/lab_2/my_blink_demo/README.md

-## Description of "blinkey- buzzy toy"
+## Description of "blinky- buzzy toy"
 button 1.) plays a music tone when it is held down and constanly flashes red light button 2.) turns green light on as well as stops any buzzer sounds (if they get too much for your ears)